ably77/dcos-se/Kubernetes/k8s-labs/Lab 8 - Kafka Streams.md

+Credit to Andrew Grzeskowiak for creating this demo for DC/OS

 ## Kafka Streams Demo

 For this demo we will show you how easy it is to run your microservices and dataservices in one single DC/OS cluster using the same resources.